mend0z0/HotPlate/Hardware/v1_20230725/Released Folder/v1.0 - 20230915/README.md

+## This readme file explains the folder structure of each released file.

-1. 3D File: The 3D file of the project would be in this folder.
+1. 3D File: The 3D file of the project will be in this folder.

 	1. 3D View Picture: The 3D view of exported from KiCAD 3D view
 		1. _3DView_Top_Prj_vXY.png